 Image: Gladys Smith and her son Gordon.

 Gordon was passionate about many things in his life – the family he loved, his businesses, the people around him and of course he was almost obsessively passionate about sport.
 Most of all, he was the consummate ‘people’s person’ and loved socialising no matter when or where.
-It was a moment of great pride for him when his daughter Dale Maroney (5th generation) became CEO of Walter Carter Funerals in 2009, not long before he died later that same year.
+It was a moment of great pride for him when his daughter Dale Maroney (5th generation) became Managing Director of Walter Carter Funerals in 2009, not long before he died later that same year.
 He knew that the ongoing legacy of the family business was in safe hands with Dale at the helm.

 Image: Gordon Smith indulging in his passion for waterskiiing.